-Responsibilities

-of the cooperating teacher
+Responsibilities of the Cooperating Teacher

-he Cooperating Teacher is the person with the greatest direct influence on the school practicum student.
+The Cooperating Teacher is the person with the greatest direct influence on the school practicum student.
 The success of the school placement depends largely upon the quality of the relationship between these two, and the kind of direction that the Cooperating Teacher can provide for the student.
 (The Cooperating Teacher then, must be a willing volunteer to fulfill his/her role as a Cooperating Teacher.)
-The following basic expectations are fundamental to the role of the Cooperating Teacher wet may yary according to each situation.
+The following basic expectations are fundamental to the role of the Cooperating Teacher, yet may vary according to each situation.